nkrapivin/Rouselle/README.md

 UPD 2: Dev version V1.4 also tested with https://dc.gxc.gg/ and the private game tracks.

+UPD 3: Versions V1.9 and above are able to replicate the new DRM check.

+UPD 4: Versions V1.99 and above can close the current game window.

 ## Who?

 Credits:

 - Nikita Krapivin - funny trolling.
-- Anonymous citizen - an idea for the extension's icon.
+- Anonymous citizen - an idea for the extension's (old) icon.